TheSLinux/buildsystem/README.md

-If you want to start new build instruction (aka new `PKGBUILD`), please discuss on the developer's list (aka `theslinux-hackers@theslinux.org`) and/or create a requeset on our [ticket system][tsys].
+If you want to start new build instruction (aka new `PKGBUILD`), please discuss on the developer's list (aka `theslinux-hackers@theslinux.org`) and/or create a request on our [ticket system][tsys].
 Or you just start from the branch `TheBigBang` or `TheSmallBang`.

 Don't forget to check out and read some guide lines on `TheBigBang`.